 - Report name: A title for the report, which will be used in the Report Templates list in the left-hand pane to identify the report. - Report filename: The filename for the exported Excel or CSV file. - Metadata fields: Which metadata fields to include in the report. - Multiplicity of metadata fields: Maximum number of entries per metadata field.
 For instance, for the metadata field "1.6 Keyword", where a multiplicity of 5 is selected, the report will include the first five keywords for each resource reported on, with superfluous cells left blank where there are less than five keywords present. - Language: Which language you want the report to include.
 For instance, if you have metadata records in both English and Spanish, you can select whether the report will include English or Spanish values for the selected fields. - Collections: The report can include metadata from resources held in any or all collections in the library. - Published or unpublished?: The report can include metadata from unpublished resources only, published resources only, or both. - Report dates: Metadata will be included in the report from resources uploaded, last modified, or both, between the dates selected.
-Leaving the date fields blank means that resources uploaded or last modified at any time will be included. - Report format: Whether the report is to be exported in Excel or CSV format.
+Leaving the date fields blank means that resources uploaded or last modified at any time will be included.
+As dates have an implied time of 0000 this means that the start date is inclusive but the end date is exclusive. - Report format: Whether the report is to be exported in Excel or CSV format.